Gregorio Pietro Agagianian: Prefect of Propaganda Fide

 Agagianian was appointed Pro-Prefect of the Sacred Congregation for the Propagation of the Faith (Propaganda Fide) on 18 June 1958, by Pope Pius.
 Paul Hofmann of The New York Times wrote that Agagianian, an expert on communism and on Middle Eastern problems, was appointed because he "appeared particularly qualified to combat the danger of Communist inroads in missionary areas in the Middle East, Africa and all Asia".
 He assumed the post on 23 June at a "simple ceremony".
 He became Prefect of the Congregation on 18 July 1960.

 The Congregation, under his direction, controlled 25,000 missionary priests, 10,000 missionary lay brothers and more than 60,000 missionary nuns worldwide.
 He had a staff of 27 and his jurisdiction included some 31 million Catholics, 3 million catechumens in 78 archdioceses, 197 apostolic vicariates, 114 prefectures, six independent abbeys, and three independent missions.
 He supervised the training of Catholic missionaries all over the world.
 According to Lentz, Agagianian was "largely responsible for liberalizing the church's policies in developing nations".

 Agagianian moved to live in Rome permanently in 1958, but he travelled extensively to the missionary areas for which he was responsible.
-On 10 December 1958, Agagianian presided over the First Far East Conference of Bishops at the University of Santo Tomas in Manila, the Philippines with an attendance of 100 prelates, 10 papal representatives, 16 archbishops, 79 bishops from almost every country in the Far East.
+On 10 December 1958, Agagianian presided over the First Far East Conference of Bishops at the University of Santo Tomas in Manila, the Philippines, with an attendance of 100 prelates, 10 papal representatives, 16 archbishops, 79 bishops from almost every country in the Far East.
 He was Pope John's official representative at the 8 December ceremony for the consecration of the reconstructed Manila Cathedral.

-In February 1959 Agagianian visited Taiwan to oversee missionary work on the island.
+In February 1959, Agagianian visited Taiwan to oversee missionary work on the island.
 He later entrusted Archbishop Paul Yü Pin to reestablish the Fu Jen Catholic University there.
 He arrived in Japan for a two-week long visit in May 1959, which included a meeting with Emperor Hirohito.
 His visit to Ireland in June 1961 was the highlight of the Patrician Year, when the 1,500th anniversary of Saint Patrick, Ireland's patron saint, was celebrated.
 Agagianian received a great popular welcome there.
 Fianna Fáil President of Ireland Éamon de Valera was famously pictured kissing Agagianian's ring.
 Agagianian celebrated a pontifical high mass in Dublin's Croke Park attended by more than 90,000 people.

-In September 1963 he met with Madame Nhu, the Catholic first lady of South Vietnam, in Rome.
+In September 1963, Agagianian met with Madame Nhu, the Catholic first lady of South Vietnam, in Rome.
 On 18 October 1964, when the Uganda Martyrs were canonized by Pope Paul VI, Agagianian presided over the Holy Mass at Namugongo.
 In November 1964 he traveled to Bombay, India to open the 38th Eucharistic Congress.
 It was attended by more than 200 cardinals and bishops.